How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Only 'Find' Tasks (No Puzzles or Creative Challenges)

 A list of items to locate is a checklist, not a hunt.
-Without puzzle tasks that require thinking and creative tasks that require producing something, teams just split up and run in different directions.
-The Hunt Triangle exists because Find + Solve + Create forces the team to work together, not just near each other.
+Without puzzle tasks that require thinking and creative tasks that require producing something, teams split up and run in different directions.
+The Hunt Triangle forces teams to work together, not just near each other.

 Find-only hunts see teams split into individuals 70% of the time.
 Hunt Triangle hunts keep teams together 85% of the time — because puzzle and creative tasks require group input.